© Tom Tuohy

 John smiles, visibly relieved.
 “Of course I will, darling.”

 They take Sunisa’s car and she drives them to the local temple called [i]Wat Chanasongkram[/i], the “Temple of Victory”.
-Before she gets there, Sunisa stops the car and John watches her buy food at a roadside stall to donate to the monks and to perform [i]tam boon[/i], a Buddhist custom of making merit.
+Along the way, Sunisa stops the car and John watches her buy food at a roadside stall to donate to the monks and to perform [i]tam boon[/i], a Buddhist custom of making merit.

 At the temple a group of middle-aged monks in saffron robes are sitting in a semi circle chanting a [i]tam wat chao[/i], a common buddhist chant.

 Lighting the incense sticks, she places them between her fingers and drops down on her knees in front of a statue of a large, golden Buddha.
 John watches as she clasps her hands to her chest and lowers her head several times in prayer.
-As he watches, he imagines she will be praying to put the recent events behind her, that all will end well, and the money will be returned, or if not, that she“ll be forgiven and that her karma will remain intact.
+He imagines her praying to put the recent events behind her, that all will end well, and the money will be returned, or if not, that she“ll be forgiven and her karma will remain intact.